 This page can be printed using the button to the left.

 Parking is on site and free of charge.
-Enter the estate from the A31 opposite the Winchester Planetarium.
+Enter the estate from the A31 at the Avington Cross Roads.

 The aid station is located in the corner of the National Trust car park on Harting Down above the small village of South Harting.
 Following the South Harting/Chichester road (B2141) up the steep hill from South Harting, the car park entrance is at the top and off to the left. (sign at the car park entrance).